AntkiewiczGrzegorz1997/ChallengeAir/README.md

 ## Thoughts

 I really enjoyed working on this coding challenge.
-IProvided more time I would have definitely added more tests and improved the design.
+Provided more time I would have definitely added more tests and improved the design.